-We have all had those moments as we pullup to the school and our sweet little child yells, “mom, I FORGOT TO DO…….”
-Fill in the blank here with my homework, get my paper signed, cut out my art project, etc. So, I have learned to always be prepared by having an Emergency Homework Kit stashed away in my car.
-I like to just have a pencil pouch and fill it with some pencils, pens, highlighters, tape, scissors, a pencil sharpener, tide to go (or some sort of stain remover), tissues, and band-aids.
-You can customize your Emergency Homework Kit how ever you feel fits best to your family!
+We have all had those moments as we pull up to the school and our sweet little child yells, “mom, I FORGOT TO DO…….”
+Fill in the blank here with my homework, get my paper signed, cut out my art project, etc. Having this Emergency Homework Kit stashed away in your car is a great idea!
+Buy a pencil pouch and fill it with some pencils, pens, highlighters, tape, scissors, a pencil sharpener, tide to go (or some sort of stain remover), tissues, and band-aids.
+You can customize your Emergency Homework Kit however you feel fits best to your family!

 Before I had an “official backpack station” my kids would come in the door and throw their backpacks on the ground.
 You could barely step foot in the house without tripping over a backpack.
 So one day I decided that I would set up a little backpack station and make it a place where my kids can be 100% organized every single day.
 I have hooks where they hang up their bag and baskets on the floor where they put their shoes.
-I also have a little white-board above the hooks so I can write down any huge reminders for the next day!
-This not only saves me from picking up backpacks everywhere but it helps teach them to take care of their things.
+What I want to do is get a white-board above the hooks so I can write down any huge reminders for the next day!
+This not only saves me from tripping on backpacks everywhere, but it helps teach them to take care of their things.
 When they take the time to put their things away each day, they can reflect back on the homework they have that night and won’t forget to get it done.

 This is mainly for you mamas (or daddys) so you can be WELL prepared for the week.
-I recently bought a daily menu planner of Jane (be sure to check out the site for a deal because there is always one every couple of weeks, so be on the look out).
+And I’ll admit that this is something I am NOT good at… MEAL PLANNING! .
 On sunday night (or saturday) whenever you get a chance, plan for the upcoming week.
 Decide what you will be having for dinner each night, then you can head to the store and buy whatever produce/fresh items you need that aren’t already in your pantry.
 By being prepared, you won’t have to make rush runs to the store everyday to get the ingredients that you lack.
 Also, when you have a plan you can put things in your slow cooker in the morning and just have dinner be ready the moment you bring the kids home at night!
 Here are 7 Meal Planning tips that will save you time and money.
 AND we have a TON of Slow Cooker Recipes to help you!

 Back to School Lunch Organizer

 My kids always tend to get distracted while they are doing their homework.
-When you have 8 kids, unfortunately you can’t set up a private office for each child where they can do their homework, so I decided to get creative and create each child a personal little space using some cheap supplies.
+When you have 8 kids, unfortunately you can’t set up a private office for each child where they can do their homework, so I love this creative idea!
+Simply create each child a personal little space using some cheap supplies.
 You use a cardboard box OR you can go out and buy one of those tri-fold presentation boards!
-That’s what I did.
-I let each child decorate it how they wished the week before school started and they all sit down at the kitchen table, set up their dividers, and can focus on their homework without any distractors.
+You can let each child decorate it how they wish!
+Then you could have a set “homework time” where everyone sits at the kitchen table with the dividers set up, and bust out their homework without any distractions.
 You’d be amazed what a little divider could do!
 Thanks Mom Advice for the fun idea!

 Daily Outfit Organizer